306th Strategic Wing: B-52 Stratofortress era

-While deployed to Andersen AFB during Linebacker II operations on 21–22 December 1972, the 306 BW sustained a combat loss when B-52D, s/n 56-669, callsign "Straw 2", was hit by a surface-to-air missile after attacking the Gia Lam railway repair shops east of Hanoi.
+While deployed to Andersen during Linebacker II operations on 21–22 December 1972, the 306th sustained a combat loss when B-52D, serail 56-0669, callsign "Straw 2", was hit by a surface-to-air missile after attacking the Gia Lam railway repair shops east of Hanoi.
 Despite heavy damage, Straw 2 attempted to divert to Thailand.
 The aircraft crossed into Laos, became uncontrollable, and all crewmembers except the radar navigator were rescued.
-This loss came on top of a stateside loss earlier in the year on 31 March 1972, when B-52D s/n 56-625 sustained multiple engine failures and an engine pod fire shortly after takeoff from McCoy AFB on a routine training mission.
+This loss came on top of a stateside loss earlier in the year on 31 March 1972, when B-52D s/n 56-0625 sustained multiple engine failures and an engine pod fire shortly after takeoff from McCoy on a routine training mission.
 The aircraft immediately attempted to return to the base, but crashed just short of Runway 18R in a civilian residential area of Orlando, Florida immediately north of the airfield, destroying or damaging eight homes.
 The crew of 7 airmen and 1 civilian on the ground were killed.

-The 306 BW returned to McCoy AFB from its final Southeast Asia deployment in early 1973 after the Paris Peace Accords ended American involvement in the conflict.
-From 1971 through 1973, other training activities at McCoy AFB included KC-135Q instruction by the 306th Air Refueling Squadron (306 ARS) and KC-135A instruction by the 32nd Air Refueling Squadron (32 ARS).
-Whereas KC-135A aircraft typically carried JP-4 jet fuel, KC-135Q aircraft were specifically modified and equipped to offload JP-7 fuel and supported worldwide in-flight refueling requirements for USAF U-2 and SR-71 reconnaissance aircraft.
+The 306 BW returned to McCoy] from its final Southeast Asia deployment in early 1973 after the Paris Peace Accords ended American involvement in the conflict.
+From 1971 through 1973, other training activities at McCoy included KC-135Q instruction by the 306th Air Refueling Squadron and KC-135A instruction by the 32nd Air Refueling Squadron.
+Whereas KC-135A aircraft typically carried JP-4 jet fuel, KC-135Q aircraft were specifically modified and equipped to offload JP-7 fuel and supported worldwide in-flight refueling requirements for USAF Lockheed U-2 and SR-71 reconnaissance aircraft.
 By the fall of 1973 all wing tactical squadrons were reassigned or became non-operational in preparation for the shutdown of Air Force activity at McCoy.

-The 306th was inactivated in July 1974 as part of a post-Vietnam reduction in force and the related base closure process for McCoy AFB.
+The 306th was inactivated in July 1974 as part of a post-Vietnam reduction in force and the related base closure process for McCoy.
 Its B-52D and KC-135A aircraft assets were redistributed to other SAC wings.
-In 1984, a former 7th Bomb Wing B-52D, on loan from the National Museum of the United States Air Force, was flown from Carswell AFB, Texas to the former McCoy AFB, now Orlando International Airport, for permanent static display at the airport's McCoy AFB/B-52 Memorial Park.
+In 1984, a former 7th Bombardment Wing B-52D, on loan from the National Museum of the United States Air Force, was flown from Carswell Air Force Base, Texas to McCoy, now Orlando International Airport, for permanent static display at the airport's McCoy AFB/B-52 Memorial Park.